learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 - Fixed the caching of the open class registration setting
 - Fixed a very rare bug caused by using the autoscheduler when open class registration was disabled
 - Fixed the /faq.html page to now show all theme-related bits
+- Fixed a bug that caused links in the admin toolbar to not update when a program name was changed
+- Fixed the categories and flags links on the program settings page